jeremyButtler/bioTools/rmHomoSrc/README.md

   the inserted reference base set to `!`, which is the symbol for a quality score of 0.
 However, if you want to mask replaced deletions, you can use `-mask N`.

+By default rmHomo will check to see if both neighbor bases around the indel are in a homopolymer.
+So, the `T` in `aaaaaTaaaaa` would be be removed.
+However, the `T` in `aaaagTcaaaa` would be kept since neigther neighbor is part of a homopolymer.
+You disable this so that the indel must be the same base as the homopolymer with `-no-scan`
+  Ex. `rmHomo -no-scan -ref ref.fa -sam reads.sam > out.sam`